edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

-Unselect the _Enable DHCP_ checkbox as this is an external network which either already has an existing DHCP service available, or on which you don&#8217;t want OpenStack to supply DHCP capabilities.
+Unselect the _Enable DHCP_ checkbox as this is an external network which either already has an existing DHCP service available, or on which you don't want OpenStack to supply DHCP capabilities.
 Specify the _Allocation pools_ specific to your environment with an IP range that is not already in use within the selected subnet.
 Specify the _DNS Name Servers_ and click _Create_ to finalize the creation of the subnet (See Figure 11).

 <div id="attachment_1020" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA-10-e1390509266921.png" alt="Figure 11: Create Subnet - Step 2" width="600" height="428" class="size-full wp-image-1020" />